 St. Johns Justice & Municipal Courts

-The St. Johns Justice Court is presided over by the Honorable Butch L. Gunnels.
-Judge Gunnels is also the magistrate of the St. Johns Municipal Court.
+The St. Johns Justice Court is presided over by the Presiding Justice of the Peace Honorable Butch L. Gunnels.
+Judge Gunnels is also the Magistrate of the St. Johns Municipal Court.

 Civil & Criminal Traffic Violations